-- · credit control procedures and mechanisms; - debt collection procedures and mechanisms; - provision for indigent debtors in a manner consistent with its rates and tariff policies and any national policy on indigents; - realistic targets consistent with generally recognised accounting practices and collection ratios, and the estimates of income set in the budget less an acceptable provision for bad debts; - interest on arrears (where appropriate); - extensions of time for payment of accounts; - termination of services or the restriction of the provision of services when payments are in arrears; - matters relating to unauthorised consumption of services, theft and damages; and - any other matters that may be prescribed by regulation in terms of the present Act.
+- credit control procedures and mechanisms; - debt collection procedures and mechanisms; - provision for indigent debtors in a manner consistent with its tariff policies and any national policy on indigents; - realistic targets consistent with generally recognised accounting practices and collection ratios, and the estimates of income set in the budget less an acceptable provision for bad debts: - interest on arrears (where appropriate); - extensions of time for payment of accounts; - restriction of the provision of services when payments are in arrears; - · matters relating to unauthorised consumption of services, theft and damages; and - any other matters that may be prescribed by regulation in terms of the present Act.

-The municipality, within its discretionary powers, may differentiate in its credit control and debt collection policy between different categories of ratepayers, users of services, debtors, taxes, services, service standards and other matters, and, if so, must ensure that such differentiation does not amount to unfair discrimination.
+The municipality, within its discretionary powers, may differentiate in its credit control and debt collection policy between different categories, users of services, debtors, taxes, services, service standards and other matters, and, if so, must ensure that such differentiation does not amount to unfair discrimination.